University of Liverpool

 Qualifications:

-The majority of successful applicants have a 2:1 or 1st class honours degree.
+Candidates must have a minimum of a 2:2 class honours degree to apply.
+The majority of successful applicants have a 2:1 or 1st class degree as a minimum.

 Please see our Entry Requirements page for more information.